 After DOM manipulation, form fields won't post...

-This is an issue I first ran into several years ago, but I've recently helped two different people who had the same problem and thought it was worth blogging.
+This is an issue I first ran into several years ago, but I've recently helped two different people who had the same problem and thought it was worthy of blogging.

-If you ever run into a situation where form fields step getting posted to the server after you've done some DOM manipulation, check to make sure your <form/> tag is in a valid location.
-If the <form/> tag resides as a direct child of either a <table/> or <tr/> tag, then you're going to have problems when the form once you've modified a child element of the <form/> tag.
+If you run into a situation where form fields are not getting posted to the server after the DOM has been manipulated, check to make sure the <form/> element is in a valid location.
+If the <form/> tag resides as a direct child of either a <table/> or <tr/> element, then you will encounter problems posting the form once a child element of the <form/> element has been dynamically modified.

 Any of the following will break your form post submission: